spielmanlab/spielmanlab.github.io/content/authors/admin/_index.md

 interests:
-- Models of sequence evolution
+- DNA and protein evolution
 - Phylogenetic methods
 - Data science and bioinformatics
 - Open science and education